Quantum Mpemba Effect Induced by Non-Markovian Exceptional Points

-To realize the above non-Markovian-LEP-induced QMPE, one needs to know the eigenvalues and the corresponding eigenmatrices, whose analytical expressions are generally unknown.
-However, for a dissipative quantum harmonic oscillator, i.e., $\hat{H}_{\text{s}}=\omega_{0}\hat{a}^{\dagger}_{0}\hat{a}_{0}$ and $\hat{S}=\hat{a}_{0}$, the analytical expressions for $\lambda_{\ell}$ and $\rho_{\text{sp}}(t)$ can be derived by using the Bogoliubov transformation and the Lie algebra, see Ref.~\cite{2lgr-34qp} and Supplemental Material~\cite{SupplementalMaterial}.
-This model is of interest, because its reduced dynamics can be exactly solved~\cite{PhysRevA.82.012105}.
-This particular characteristic can be employed as the benchmark to check the correctness of our proposed scheme.
-As displayed in the Supplemental Material~\cite{SupplementalMaterial}, the eigenvalues are given by
+To realize the above scheme, one needs to find the eigenvalues and the corresponding eigenmatrices, whose analytical expressions are generally unknown.
+However, for a dissipative quantum harmonic oscillator, i.e., $\hat{H}_{\text{s}}=\omega_{0}\hat{a}^{\dagger}_{0}\hat{a}_{0}$ and $\hat{S}=\hat{a}_{0}$, the analytical expressions for $\lambda_{\ell}$ and $\rho_{\text{sp}}(t)$ can be derived by using the Bogoliubov transformation and the su(1,1) Lie algebra~\cite{2lgr-34qp}.
+This model is exactly solvable~\cite{PhysRevA.82.012105}, it can be employed as the benchmark to check the correctness of our proposed scheme.
+We find~\cite{SupplementalMaterial}